|Teaching language:||German or English (English lecture notes, exercises, exam, and text book)|

 - L. Michael, W. Nejdl, O. Papapetrou, W. Siberski, Improving distributed join efficiency with extended bloom filter operations, 21st International Conference on Advanced Information Networking and Applications (AINA 2007), pp. 187-194, 2007.

-Exam The exam is oral and takes place on January 16, 2017 in BIN-E.2.13.
+Exam The exam is oral and takes place on January 7, 2019 in BIN-E.2.13.
 In the first part of the exam you have 10 minutes to answer questions about your course project.
 In the second part you will have to answer a question about a selected topic from the course.
-You can find the schedule for the exam here.
+The schedule is as follows:

-Lectures The lectures take place Wednesday 12:15-13:45 in room BIN 2.A.10 and start September 17.
+Lectures The lectures take place Monday 14:00-15:45 in room BIN 2.A.01 and start September 17.
 The lecture notes for the course will become available as we progress through the semester.
 Tentative syllabus and slides: